Joyce Dinkins: First Lady of New York City

 By 1989, when David Dinkins was elected Mayor of New York City, Joyce Dinkins was the coordinator of metropolitan affairs for the New York State Department of Taxation and Finance.
 She retired shortly before her husband's mayoral inauguration to focus on her role as first lady.

 Joyce Dinkins served as First Lady of New York City from 1990 until 1993 during Mayor Dinkins' single term in office.
 David Dinkins was the city's first black mayor, while Joyce Dinkins became the first African-American first lady in history.
-Additionally, Joyce Dinkins was also the city's first mayor's wife and First Lady since Mary Beame left the position in 1977, as David Dinkins' predecessor, Ed Koch, was a lifelong bachelor.
-Dinkins accepted her new role, noting in an 1989 interview that "Basically up until this point in my life I have been a private person.
+Additionally, Joyce Dinkins was also the city's first mayor's wife and First Lady since Mary Beame left the position in 1978, as David Dinkins' predecessor, Ed Koch, was a lifelong bachelor.
+Dinkins accepted her new role, noting in a 1989 interview that "Basically up until this point in my life I have been a private person.
 However, I understand that that will no longer be possible.
 So I will adjust in time because I like people."
 She considered herself as her husband's partner, rather than an advisor, saying, "I give my opinions.
 I can’t say he always accepts them."

 The New York Times noted that Dinkins' visible role as the city's first lady made her "a role model for millions of African-Americans."
 Dinkins used her position to promote a number of causes, including literacy and education initiatives, children's rights, and the prevention of child abuse.
 She particularly active in issues related to education.
 Dinkins created the "Reading Is Recreation" literacy initiative for public school students in 1990.
 Dinkins served as the honorary chairwoman of the Mayor's Task Force on Child Abuse.
 She also headed a city-wide, multimedia public service campaign called "The First Day Back to School".